Nut Feast of the Saviour: Etymology

-The third Spas is known as the Nut feast of the Saviour because in most places in central Russia, nuts ripened at the time of the year in late August when this festival is celebrated.
+The third Spas are known as the Nut Feast of the Saviour because, in most places in central Russia, nuts ripened at the time of the year in late August when this festival is celebrated.

-This festival is also referred to as the “Savior on Canvas”, “Savior on Canvas”, “Canvas Spas” - from this day they sell homespun canvases; "Bread Spas" as it also matches the time when the harvesting of the wheat end and the first new bread is baked.
+This festival is also referred to as the “Savior on Canvas”, “Savior on Canvas”, and “Canvas Spas” - from this day they sell homespun canvases; "Bread Spas" as it also matches the time when the harvesting of the wheat end and the first new bread is baked.
 It can also be called "Autumn Spas" when winter grains are sown.

 Liturgy

 This liturgical afterfeast which is known technically as the feast of Our Saviour of the Mysterious Image is considered a "Small Spas" - or a semi-holiday - in contrast with the major feasts of Jesus Christ.

 The tradition is to organize processions outside the church as well as special blessings on this occasion.

 The liturgical ordo however is not connected to the popular feast but to the celebration of the Holy Mandylion which Vespers and Divine Liturgy.